Tomislav-Mi/expenses/README.md

 - **REACT**</br>
   - **Components** </br>
     All UI can be split into components.
 A Button, for instance, can be a component, an input element as well, same goes for filters, and containers, and other pieces of UI.
 React is all about these components. </br> But what are React components in code?
 Components are, in-essence, JavaScript functions (or classes) combined with HTML and CSS.
-    Before we dive deeper into React components, let's take a quick look at good old vanilla JavaScript.
+    Before we dive deeper into React components, let's take a quick look at good ol' vanilla JavaScript.
 In pure JS (no library or framework attached), you write the concrete DOM updating instructions on your own.
 For example:
     ```javascript
     const para = document.createElement('p');